cegredev/josi/README.md

 OS.Family family = os.getFamily();
 ```

-...and then use it to execute code based on it:
+...and then use it to execute code based on it like this:

 ```java
 switch (family) {